Principal's Career Development PhD Scholarships

 Some scholars may contribute to other research-related activities beyond their specific PhD topic.
 Examples include systematic reviews or trials, data collection or analysis, journal editing, preparing briefings and materials for publication and presentation in our Schools, Colleges and Support Groups.

 The discovery of new knowledge through exploration of digital data has emerged as the fourth research paradigm and people with relevant skills are in huge demand from industry and the public sector.
 We seek scholars who can contribute to the preparation of data, and the development of tools and training materials for data science.
 This will typically involve scholars working with researchers outside of their own speciality, or with companies, enabling them to develop technical skills that will be of value in their own research and future careers.

 Scholar Case Studies

 You can read about the experiences of some of our current scholars and how the career development strands they have undertaken have enhanced their research and provided such excellent training opportunities.

-The awards are open to UK, EU and overseas students applying to start their first year of study for a research degree in 2015-2016.
-Award applicants should contact the School with whom they intend to study before applying for the award to ascertain whether the funding is available for the discipline involved.
+The awards are open to UK, EU and overseas students applying to start their first year of study for an on campus research degree in 2020-2021.

-Applicants must have already applied for admission to a full-time PhD research programme of study at the University.
-Applicants intending to study a part-time PhD research programme will only be considered for the scholarship if they have the approval of the School they wish to study with.
+Applicants must have already applied for admission to a full-time on campus PhD research programme of study at the University.
+Applicants intending to study a part-time on campus PhD research programme will only be considered for the scholarship if they have the approval of the School they wish to study with.
 We encourage applicants who wish to apply for this scholarship to make contact with their academic school regarding any admission deadlines.